 Talk with your dentist if it continues.

-banging is common in toddlers.
-It usually begins at about 9 months and stops before 4 years.
-Some children bang their for only a few minutes, while others can go on for several hours.
+Head banging is common in toddlers.
+It can begin at about 9 months and stop before 4 years.
+Some children bang their head for only a few minutes, while others can go on for several hours.
 Boys are three times more likely to do this than girls.

 There can be many reasons why children bang their head:

 - the rhythm comforts and soothes them as they fall asleep